xbpeng/DeepMimic/README.md

 ```
 pip install -r requirements.txt
 ```
 Note that MPI must be installed before MPI4Py.
-When building Bullet be sure to disable double precision with the build flag `USE_DOUBLE_PRECISION=OFF`.
+When building Bullet, be sure to disable double precision with the build flag `USE_DOUBLE_PRECISION=OFF`.

 ### Windows
 The wrapper is built using `DeepMimicCore.sln`.